j04n-f/oss-ai/README.md

 # Oss-AI: Revolutionizing the Open Source Business Model

 Oss-AI is transforming the way open-source projects are managed and monetized by leveraging AI and blockchain technologies.
-Our AI-powered agents assist developers in handling the operational challenges of maintaining open-source projects, allowing them to focus on what they love most\u2014coding.
+Our AI-powered agents assist developers in handling the operational challenges of maintaining open-source projects, allowing them to focus on what they love most - coding.

 ## AI-Powered Project Management